jorgebucaran/hydro/README.md

 > `•` indicates that there are staged, unstaged or untracked files.

-Show how many commits you're ahead and/or behind of your upstream (prompt repaints asynchronously).
+Show how many commits you're ahead and/or behind of your upstream—prompt repaints asynchronously!

 <pre>
 ~/p/<b>hydro</b> main• ↓2 ❱ git commit -am Hotfix